Q. \((x-1)(x^2+3x-5)\).

 What is the degree and leading coefficient?

-Can it be factored further over the reals?
+Can the polynomial be factored further over the rationals?

 Math AI tools solve different problems.